 South Africa was one of my favorite assignments.
 I enjoyed the hustle and bustle of Johannesburg, and also visiting a national park where I got to see big game wildlife like rhinos and elephants, up close and personal.
 For an animal lover like me, it was a powerful experience.
 The lions were close enough to jump into our vehicle; I’m very glad they did not.

 My family is very important to me too.
 I love spending time with my mom, dad and cousins.
 Plus, I’m now a godmother to one of my cousin’s daughters and one of my uncle’s daughters.
-My boyfriend Dan and I are raising Bailey, a black-lab mix we adopted from St. Hubert’s Animal Welfare Center.
+My husband Dan and I are raising Bailey, a black-lab mix we adopted from St. Hubert’s Animal Welfare Center.
 We knew it was fate when we met her: Her shelter name was Carina – almost the same as mine!
 She jumped right into my lap, and we were done for.

 I am an only child, and neither my parents nor I spoke much English when we arrived here.
 In Peru, I was in accelerated math classes.
 Here, I had to start from scratch with my ABCs, and take on a lot of early responsibilities.
 After college, I reached out to a financial planner to help me tackle my student debt.
 I not only learned how to manage my own budget, I helped my parents fix a few financial loose ends as well.
 That felt so good, over time, I realized I wanted to help others in the same way.